Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 They should receive a second dose of CRP vaccine along with a dose of anti-rabies vaccine (ARV) 30 days after the first dose.
 That means, they should get the second dose of their CRP vaccine along with the first dose of anti-rabies at the age of 90 days.

-After another 30 days, the kitten should receive two more doses of CRP and ARV.
+After another 30 days, the kitten should receive two more doses of CRP or FVRCP and ARV.
 Kittens should get their final dose of the annual vaccines (CRP and anti-rabies) at the age of 120 days.

 What is the correct age and dose of vaccinating an adult cat?

 A cat is considered an adult once they are older than 12 months.
-Any cat who has been vaccinated as a kitten should receive a dose of CRP vaccine and a dose of ARV a year after the last vaccine.
+Any cat who has been vaccinated as a kitten should receive a dose of CRP vaccine or FVRCP and a dose of ARV a year after the last vaccine.

 Remember to deworm your cat before the vaccination.

-If an adult cat is receiving their first ever CRP vaccine, the dose should ideally be repeated after 30 days along with a dose of ARV.
+If an adult cat is receiving their first ever CRP vaccine or FVRCP vaccine, the dose should ideally be repeated after 30 days along with a dose of ARV.
 Few studies have shown that one vaccine is enough.
 However, for optimal immunity against viral diseases that affect the feline population, a booster of CRP is always recommended by our veterinarians.

 Why Does Your Cat Need Vaccines?